 - Apply a prescribed topical steroid: start with a potent steroid cream applied accurately daily to the patches until they have flattened out.
 After a few days, change to a milder steroid cream (eg. hydrocortisone) until the itchy patches have resolved (maintenance treatment).
 Check with your doctor if you are using steroid creams for more than a few weeks.
 Overuse can thin the skin, but short courses of stronger preparations can be used from time to time if necessary to control the dermatitis.
 Coal tar ointment may also help.

 - Use a moisturising cream frequently to keep the skin on the legs smooth and soft.
+If the skin is very scaly, urea cream may be especially effective.

 - Try not to scratch: it keeps the dermatitis going.